 Condition 2 Description 1.
 Very Good Sound Monument constructed to current standards, well maintained with no defects.
-No works required 2.
-Good As grade 1 but not constructed to current standards, showing minor wear, tear, and deterioration of surfaces e.g., minor impact damage but no loss of protective coatings or staining of fastenings and welds.
+No work required.
+2. Good As grade 1 but not constructed to current standards, showing minor wear, tear, and deterioration of surfaces e.g., minor impact damage but no loss of protective coatings or staining of fastenings and welds.
 Deterioration has significant impact on strength, appearance, and functionality.
-Only minor work required.
+Only minor works required.
 3. Fair Monument functionally sound, but appearance affected by minor defects e.g., slight impact damage and vandalism, hairline cracking, flaking of protective coatings, staining of steel and fastenings, some deterioration of plaque, or not designed or constructed to current standards.
 Deterioration beginning to affect the strength, appearance, and functionality.
-Likely to Require renewal within 5-10 years approx. 4.
-Poor Monument functioning but with significant defects e.g., cracking and spalli corrosion of steel surfaces and fastenings/welds, impact damage, missing or damaged plaques; causing a marked deterioration in strength, stability, functionality, and appearance.
+Likely to require renewal within 5-10 years approx. 4.
+Poor Monument functioning but with significant defects e.g., cracking and spalling of concrete, corrosion of steel surfaces and fastenings/welds, impact damage, missing or damaged plaques; causing a marked deterioration in strength, stability, functionality, and appearance.
 Likely to require renewal within 3-4 years.
+5. Very Poor Memorial has serious problems and has failed or is about to fail in the near future, causing unacceptable deterioration in strength, stability, safety, and appearance.
+Priority rehabilitation/renewal required.